 - Always Know Where Your Money is Going

 - Your Journey to Financial Success is Unique

 - Making Cents Count Financial Organizer

 Are you ready to start investing, control your finances, and prepare for retirement?
 Join our amazing community!
 You’ll receive exclusive financial tips from Making Cents Count, as well as unlimited FREE access to our resource library full of money-saving tools and guides.

 It’s never too early for retirement planning for people of all genders.
 If you’re offered the option of a retirement plan through work (like a 401(k) or, a 457 Plan) ignoring it is passing up free money.
 If you feel you need a more robust approach, working with a reputable financial professional will point you in the right direction.
 So, if you’re wondering how to get started, here’s everything you need to know.

 Married women and women with children often look at retirement planning as less of a priority.
 They’re caring for their families, juggling a whole myriad of activities, and often share the breadwinner status.
 Retirement becomes less of a focus because they’re just too busy.

 The reality is women live longer than men.
 This has been the case for a long time and continues today.
-It’s a long future they need to worry about and failing to do so leaves a woman dependent on her kids, or completely without support as a senior citizen.
+It’s a long future they need to worry about and failing to do so leaves a woman dependent on her kids, or completely without support as an older person.

 For women with a family, the focus in their younger years is often on taking care of kids and they end up putting their career behind family and childcare.
-They pass up promotions at work and take lower paying jobs to spend time with their kids, which affects social security and retirement funds, both based on income.
+They pass up promotions at work and take lower paying jobs to spend time with their kids.
+This affects social security and retirement funds, both based on income.

 In her later years, a woman may also care for aging parents.
-The sandwich generation is a very real scenario for many women and juggling your own retirement savings while caring for so many family members is a big job — to say the least!
+The sandwich generation is a very real scenario for many women, and juggling your own retirement savings while caring for so many family members is a big job.
 When it comes to retirement planning for women, they often face a financial obstacle course.